 Methodology

-In the spring and summer of 2020, we asked 13 co-op members from around the country to sacrifice their shut-eye for you and spend some nights under the stars in their local wilds.
-We sent around a dozen of the best budget sleeping bags sold at REI, and they got sleeping on frigid granite surfaces in Washington's Cascades, through relentless windstorms in Colorado's high country, amid Virginia squalls that leaked into tents and, yes, even above the Arctic Circle.
+In the spring and summer of 2024, we asked 11 co-op members from around the country to sacrifice their shut-eye for you and spend some nights under the stars in their local wilds.
+We sent around a dozen of the best budget sleeping bags sold at REI, and they got tested while sleeping on chilly beaches in Washington state, through brisk rainstorms in Minnesota, and amid warm-and-clammy New Mexico nights.

-After seven months of testing, they evaluated each sleeping bag on its warmth, weight, packability and durability.
+After a month of testing, they evaluated each sleeping bag on its warmth, weight, packability and durability.
 We then averaged their scores and distilled their feedback.
-The five sleeping bags in this gear guide are their favorites, the highest-scoring bags of the bunch.
+The two sleeping bags in this gear guide are their favorites, the highest-scoring bags of the bunch.

 Photography by William M. Rochfort, Jr. Will is a freelance writer and photographer based in Carbondale, Colorado.
 His hobbies include backpacking, bikepacking and skiing with his wife and daughter, but he is mainly known for his rare ability to double-fist milkshakes prior to meals.
 REI member since 1998.